Confined Space Rescue Plan Review Checklist [FREE PDF]

 Rescue Plan Documentation Review

-Verify that a written rescue plan exists, is current, and addresses all required elements per OSHA 1910.146.
+Verify that a written rescue plan exists, is current, and covers all required elements per OSHA 1910.146(k).

 - Has the rescue plan been reviewed or updated within the last 12 months?

-- Does the rescue plan identify both non-entry and entry rescue methods?
+- Does the plan identify the rescue mode (self-rescue, non-entry retrieval, or entry rescue)?

-- Are emergency contact numbers and rescue service details documented in the plan?
+- Are the names and contact information of the designated rescue team or service documented in the plan?

 Rescue Team Qualifications & Training

-- Has the rescue team conducted a practice rescue within the past 12 months?
+- Has the rescue team practiced a simulated rescue in a representative confined space within the past 12 months?

-- What is the minimum number of trained rescue personnel available for this entry?
+- Is the minimum required number of rescue team members available and on-site for this entry operation?

 Rescue Equipment Inspection